Home Log in Sign up Profile Log out

 Mo – Now

-Mo means now in Romanesco.
+Mo simply means now in Romanesco.

 Mo ho fame, vado a mangià (Now I’m hungry, I’m going to eat)